 When entering our reception area, there are usually only 1-2 animals in the building at any time so our reception area may seem a bit quiet but that’s generally a bonus for pets who are worried.

 The consultation usually lasts around 1 hour and firstly we will ask some questions so that we can get to know you and your pet and fully understand the problem.
 Then we perform a physical examination of your pet which varies a little depending on the clinical concern and also their temperament.

 After this we will discuss our findings and agree a diagnostic plan which often includes tests such as echocardiography (ultrasound of the heart), checking blood pressure or placing a heart monitor to record heart rate and rhythm whilst your pet performs normal activities at home.
-Whilst some clipping is often required, these tests are painless, do not require sedation or anaesthesia and most clients choose to stay with their pet whilst these tests are performed to minimise stress.
+Whilst some clipping is often required, these tests are painless, do not require sedation or anaesthesia and most clients choose to stay with their pet whilst these tests are performed to minimise stress and we have lots of treats available to help distract them.
+If your pet is on a special diet then it would help to bring some of their favourite treats.
 The results of tests such as echocardiography and blood pressure measurement are available straightaway and we’ll discuss these with you prior to making a treatment plan.

 Before you leave you will receive a discharge form with details of diagnosis and treatment.
 We can provide a supply of medication or written prescriptions if appropriate.
 A report is then sent to your local practice explaining our findings and the treatment plan.